Immigration Projects for Employers

 - Purple and Old Gold Award for Meritorious Scholarship in Russian Language

 George C. Maxwell, Attorney, concentrates his immigration practice primarily on employment-related and business immigration matters.
 He is a Member of the Immigration Section Council of the Minnesota State Bar Association (MSBA), and served as Chair (2012-2013), Vice Chair (2011-2012), Treasurer (2010-2011), and Secretary (2009-2010) of the Minnesota State Bar Association Immigration Section.
-He is currently Chair of the International Business Law Section of the Minnesota State Bar Association and Vice Chair of the American Immigration Lawyers Association (AILA) Minnesota/Dakotas Chapter.
-Mr. Maxwell is also currently a Board Member of Green Card Voices.
+He is a Past Chair of the International Business Law Section of the Minnesota State Bar Association and Past Chair of the American Immigration Lawyers Association (AILA) Minnesota/Dakotas Chapter.
+Mr. Maxwell was a Board Member of Green Card Voices from 2016-2020.

 Prior to joining the firm, Mr. Maxwell worked first as an attorney for ExxonMobil Corporation at Exxon’s corporate headquarters in Houston, Texas, and then for the Willkie Farr & Gallagher law firm in Washington, D.C. and for the Dorsey & Whitney law firm in Minneapolis.
 In addition to his extensive experience in immigration law, he has significant experience in international human rights litigation, business litigation, corporate internal investigations, and white collar enforcement and compliance.
 He has represented clients in matters associated with alleged human rights violations under the Alien Tort Statute, and with the U.S. Foreign Corrupt Practices Act.
 As an attorney in private practice, he was a member of a team that represented a major U.S. company under investigation for alleged violations of immigration laws.
 His prior legal work has taken him to Russia, Central Asia, Latin America, and Southeast Asia.